Successful promotion can make or break your online consultation.

 If a project is particularly high profile and strategically important to the organisation, you can always purchase a project specific URL and redirect it to the project site on your consultation portal.

-- Make sure it is prominently displayed on all of your project collateral
+- Make sure the URL is prominently displayed on all of your project collateral

-- Hand out leaflets or postcards with it prominently displayed at public events and popular gathering points; in the mall, at railway stations, clubs, pubs, libraries, corner shops
+- Hand out leaflets or postcards with your URL prominently displayed at public events and popular gathering points; in the mall, at railway stations, clubs, and public libraries etc

 - Distribute a traditional media release with a snappy headline to your local media outlets, e.g. “Council wants you to Bang the Table about…..”